Xata/august-pygame-pong/README.md

 # august-pygame-pong
 ## Xata's Python Pong Game
-Exercise in Pygame to create a simple pygame
+Exercise in Python to create a simple pong game using pygame